togglz/togglz/slack/README.md

 SlackStateRepository must be secondary StateRepository, cannot be the only StateRepository.
 This is because Slack repository is for notifications so it is write-only.
-To simplify configuration you can use SlackWrapperStateRepository as composite repository to wrap your previous StateRepository.
+To simplify configuration you can use SlackWrapperStateRepository as composite repository to wrap your existing StateRepository.

 ## Example Spring configuration